-3.8.2.3 If snow/ice melting systems, freeze protection for piping, and/or space heating systems are installed in a garage, plenum, or other unconditioned area, energy consumption associated with these heating systems must be included in the Proposed Design and the Baseline.
+3.8.2.3 If snow/ice melting systems, freeze protection for piping, and/or space heating systems are is installed in a garage, plenum, or other unconditioned area for, snow/ice melting systems or freeze protection for piping, energy costs consumption associated with these heating systems must be included in the Proposed Design, and but not the Baseline.
 In mixed used buildings where the nonresidential spaces are not being modeled, if these systems serve both residential and nonresidential spaces, they shall be pro-rated accordingly.

 3.8.3 All Baseline HVAC equipment shall be modeled using the minimum efficiency levels as described in Section 6.4.
 The Baseline equipment capacities shall be oversized by 15% for cooling and 25% for heating as required by G3.1.2.2.
-Only the cooling and heating capacities, and not the fan flow rates, shall be oversized.
 The Proposed Design equipment shall be modeled using the capacity and supply airflow of the equipment selected; it cannot use default or calculated values from the software.
-In all cases, the same modeling method and/or efficiency units shall be used in the Baseline and
+In all cases, the same modeling method and/or efficiency units shall be used in the Baseline and Proposed model.

-Proposed model.
 For example, if thermal efficiency (not AFUE or combustion efficiency) is used in the Baseline Building Design, then thermal efficiency (not AFUE or combustion efficiency) shall also be used for the Proposed Design.
 The same rule applies to SEER / EER input for cooling equipment.